nargund/e-commerceProgram/README.md

 For any inquiries or further assistance, please feel free to contact me at nargundpavan07@gmail.com.

+## Note

+This README was generated using generative AI, and while efforts have been made to ensure accuracy, there may be some inaccuracies or inconsistencies.
+Please ignore any such inaccuracies and refer to the actual code and documentation for accurate information.

 Enjoy using the E-Commerce Program and have a great online shopping experience!